How to Add Background and Overlay Foreground on PDFs in Java

 pdf.addForegroundPdf(foreground, PageSelection.pageRange(evenPages));

-// Apply to first and last page only
+// Apply different backgrounds to the first and last pages

 pdf.addBackgroundPdf(background1, 0, PageSelection.firstPage());